LeeMed/Parking/Parking/README.md

 - **Consultation.sql** : has all the sql statement for the **consultation** part of our inteface.
 - **statistiques.sql** : has all the sql statement for the **statistique** part of our inteface.
 - **maj.sql** : has all the sql statement for the **Mise à jour** part of our inteface.
+- **drop.sql** : Deletes the database.

+# Remark

+Everything works as we want in XAMPP 7.2.34 with MariaDB 10.4.17 used in phpMyAdmin.

+We tried using WAMPP instead of XAMPP somethings did not work, we also tried XAMPP with MySQL v5 some other things also didn't work.

+So everything should work if you follow the steps.